cagross/react-specials/README.md

 ### Configure the browse component

-1. Add environmental variables: On your local system, create one environmental variable:
+1. Add environmental variables: On your local system, create the following environmental variable:

 | variable name     | variable value                                             |
 | ----------------- | ---------------------------------------------------------- |